wp-plugins/responsive-video-light/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This will display a responsive YouTube or Vimeo video in pages or posts - anywhere shorttags can be used, including the "text" widget.
+This will display a responsive YouTube or Vimeo video in pages or posts - anywhere shortcodes can be used, including the "text" widget.

 == Description ==